ThePandoConnection/Atmega_Immobiliser/README.md

-# classic_car_immobiliser
+# Classic Immobiliser
-## A Microcontroller based immobiliser that works with the presence of a smart phone.
+## A Microcontroller based immobiliser for older cars that works with the presence of a smart phone.
 ![circuit](circuit.png)
 This is a rough diagram of the design of the immobiliser, it uses a relay to control power to the ECU.
 I2C line features (all optional):